Niki Haris: Music career

-Haris was a friend and backing vocalist for Madonna and began working with Madonna in her Who's That Girl Tour.
-She appeared in the movie Truth or Dare, a documentary of backstage and onstage footage recorded during the Blond Ambition Tour.
-She also acted in the Madonna videos "Vogue" and "Music".
-Along with fellow singer Donna De Lory, Haris provided backup vocals on many of Madonna’s songs, appeared in numerous recorded and televised Madonna performances, and participated in four of Madonna’s eight concert tours, namely the Who's That Girl Tour (1987), the Blond Ambition Tour (1990), The Girlie Show Tour (1993) and The Drowned World Tour (2001).
-The Who’s That Girl Tour performance in Turin, Italy was broadcast live and eventually released on home video.
-One of The Girlie Show performances in Sydney, Australia was filmed for VHS/DVD, and the Drowned World Tour performance in Madonna’s hometown of Detroit, Michigan was broadcast live on HBO prior to VHS/DVD release.
+Haris became a close friend of, backing vocalist and dancer for Madonna during her Who's That Girl Tour (1987).
+She appeared in the documentary film Madonna: Truth or Dare (1991), directed by Alek Keshishian, which chronicled various personal and entertaining moments (both off- and on-stage) during Madonna’s iconic—and controversial—Blond Ambition Tour (1991).
+Haris also appeared in the music videos for Madonna’s number-one hit songs "Vogue" (1990) and "Music" (2000).
+Along with fellow backup singer Donna De Lory, Haris provided backup vocals on many of Madonna’s records between 1987 and 2000, appeared in numerous recorded and televised Madonna performances, and participated in four out of Madonna’s eight concert tours, namely the Who's That Girl Tour (1987), the Blond Ambition Tour (1990), The Girlie Show Tour (1993) and The Drowned World Tour (2001).
+The Who’s That Girl Tour performance in Turin, Italy, was broadcast live globally, and eventually released on home video, titled Ciao, Italia: Live from Italy (1988).
+One of The Girlie Show dates in Sydney, Australia, was filmed for VHS/DVD, and the Drowned World Tour performance in Madonna’s hometown of Detroit, Michigan was broadcast live on HBO, prior to VHS/DVD release.
+Both Haris and De Lory featured prominently in these concert tours, providing not only backing vocals and dancing but also comedic banter and interaction with Madonna throughout the shows.

-During The Re-Invention Tour in 2004, Haris was replaced with Siedah Garrett.
-The official word from Haris was that she "would like to focus on her solo career and family."
-Haris was also absent from Madonna's following Confessions Tour, Sticky & Sweet Tour, MDNA Tour and Rebel Heart Tour.
+For the Re-Invention Tour in 2004, Haris was replaced with Siedah Garrett.
+The official word from Haris was that she "would like to focus on her solo career and family".
+Haris was also absent from Madonna's subsequent Confessions Tour (2006), the Sticky & Sweet Tour (2008-09), the MDNA Tour (2012) and the Rebel Heart Tour (2015-16), as well as from providing backing vocals on each tour’s respective album.

 Her vocal film work is also featured on the soundtracks of Corrina, Corrina, The Big Green, Noises Off, Coyote Ugly, Urban Legends: Bloody Mary and Anastasia.
 She has also recorded television themes, including co-writing and performing two songs for the Fox series Dark Angel.

 Haris toured with her father, until his death, while promoting their albums, Down Home Blues and In His Hands and Jazz Alley Cats.

 Haris performed at benefits for AIDS, cancer research and Camp Harmony for inner city children.
 She is a supporter for the Music in the Classroom program and Rockers Against Drunk Driving and is an annual participant in the Season for Non Violence.
 Niki has made several television appearances in 2008 & presently in 2009 including: The Democratic National Convention 2008, CNN, Fox Network & Fuse TV.